Georgia Wrongful Termination Lawyer | Barrett & Farahany

 Losing your job can leave you wondering how you’ll provide for yourself and your family.
 You shouldn’t be left to deal with this alone if your termination violated state or federal laws.
 If you believe you have been wrongfully terminated from your job, you have legal rights and remedies that may be available to you.
 These could include back pay, forward pay, reinstatement, compensatory damages, punitive damages, and legal fees.

-At Barrett & Farahany, our wrongful termination attorneys have years of experience fighting for the rights of employees in Alabama and Georgia.
+At Barrett & Farahany, our wrongful termination lawyers have years of experience fighting for the rights of employees in Alabama and Georgia.
 Contact us today to learn more about how we can help.